 IRWD is required by the California Water Code Section 10632 to prepare and adopt a Water Shortage Contingency Plan (WSCP) as part of its Urban Water Management Plan.
 The WSCP, adopted by IRWD on June 28, 2021, includes plans to implement locally appropriate water shortage response actions for six standard water shortage levels.
 The following are the rates proposed as a potential response action for each water shortage level.
 These rates are based on the actual cost to provide service to our customers in times of water shortage.
 For a detailed explanation of the District's water shortage responses, please refer to the District's WSCP at bit.ly/wscp-2021.
 An overview of the supply shortage response actions for each level of water shortage can be found on Page 33, Table 3-3 of the WSCP.
 Achieving the WSCP reductions for each level will require a broad approach.
-The table below includes the target potable water use reduction for each level, the minimum potable water budget provided at each level, and the steps necessary to meet the water shortage at each level.
+The table below includes the target potable water use reduction for each level, the minimum potable water budget provide at each level, and the steps necessary to meet the water shortage at each level.
+The District has invested in water supply reliability and is not projecting any shortages over the next two years.

-Minimum potable water budgets at each level of water shortage Water Shortage Contingency Plan level Target reduction (Midpoint of the level) Messaging and outreach Outdoor potable water landscape plant assumption (Includes residential, dedicated irrigation, non-agricultural and CII outdoor) landscape plant assumption (Includes residential, dedicated irrigation, non-agricultural and CIIfactor 2022 & 2023 projected water shortage (Assuming five consecutive years of drought) Normal/ non- shortage water budget 0 Water efficiency programs and outreach 40% drought-tolerant plants .75 50 No water shortage; 100% reliable Level 1 0-10% 5% 2,500 AF Expanded messaging and targeted outreach 40% drought-tolerant plants .75 50 No water shortage; 100% reliable Level 2 11-20% 15% 7,700 AF Expanded messaging and targeted outreach No turf; 100% drought-tolerant plants .625 50 No water shortage; 100% reliable Level 3 21-30% 25% 12,800 AF Expanded messaging and targeted outreach No turf; .35 tree health affected; 75% native plants; 25% drought-tolerant plants 40 No water shortage; 100% reliable Level 4 31-40% 35% 18,000 AF Expanded messaging and targeted outreach No turf; tree health affected; 100% native plants only .25 32.5 No water shortage; 100% reliable Level 5 41-50% 45% 23,000 AF Expanded messaging and targeted outreach No landscape 0 30 No water shortage; 100% reliable Level 6 51%+ 55% 28,200 AF Expanded messaging and targeted outreach No landscape 0 Basic needs only; 20 No water shortage; 100% reliable following table.
-The IRWD Board of Directors will consider adopting these rates concurrently with the water and sewer rates discussed above.
-The water shortage contingency rates would only be charged to potable customers depending on the level and duration of the water shortage as defined in the WSCP, and only when conditions declared by IRWD's Board are met.
-Customers will receive communication of when these conditions have been met and when the water shortage contingency rates are being charged.
+Minimum potable water budgets at each level of water shortage Water Shortage Contingency Plan level Target reduction Messaging and outreach Outdoor potable water landscape plant assumption (Includes residential, dedicated irrigation, non-agricultural and CII outdoor) ET factor Indoor gallons per capita Normal/ non-shortage water budget 0% Water efficiency programs and outreach 40% drought-tolerant plants .75 50 Level 1 0 - 10% 10% Expanded messaging and targeted outreach 40% drought-tolerant plants .75 50 Level 2 11 - 20% 20% Expanded messaging and targeted outreach No turf; 100% drought-tolerant plants .625 50 Level 3 21 - 30% 30% Expanded messaging and targeted outreach No turf; 25% drought-tolerant plants; 75% native plants; tree health affected .35 40 Level 4 31 - 40% 40% Expanded messaging and targeted outreach No turf; 100% native plants only; tree health affected .25 32.5

+Level 5 41 - 50% 50% Expanded messaging and targeted outreach No landscape 0 30 Level 6 51%+ 60% Expanded messaging and targeted outreach No landscape 0 Basic needs only; 20